russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 For those who prefer a more structured approach, online courses and books can provide in-depth training.

-Now, what do we do with all the tips, tools, and resources we've just learned about to read faster?
+Now, what do we do with all the hacks, tools, and resources we've just learned about to read faster?

 Set goals and track progress